vecchi32/portfolio/README.md

-#A program to play Rock, Paper, Scissors against the computer.
+#A C++ program to play Rock, Paper, Scissors against the computer.